 Depending upon the project and the language you picked, you might or might not need a framework.
 There are several different options.

 - PHP - Laravel or Symfony, and Lumen or Slim for micro-frameworks.

 - Node.js - Express.js, Nest.js (for building efficient, reliable and scalable server-side applications), Hapi.js

 There are several options here.
 However, if you learn one, others should be fairly easy to pickup.
 Pick MySQL for now then learn how they are different and the usecases of MySQL, PostgreSQL, etc.

-My suggestion is to learn MongoDB first, then make sure to look how it compares with others.
+My suggestion is to learn MongoDB first, then make sure to look how it compares with other NoSQL.